music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 - Superstitious

+Whats the chord progression for this song?
 There... isn't one.
 It's the same chord for the entire section.
 The poor bassist spends the entire verse on the same note.